The Signature at MGM Grand

 The Signature at MGM Grand is a condo-hotel at the MGM Grand resort in Paradise, Nevada, near the Las Vegas Strip.
 It consists of three towers, each 38 stories in height, with a total of 1,728 units.
+All three towers are connected to the MGM Grand.
 MGM Mirage and Turnberry Associates partnered to develop the project, which was announced in 2002.
 Construction was underway in 2004, and the first tower opened in May 2006.
 The project was built on land previously used by the MGM Grand Adventures Theme Park.

 Individual buyers in the project had the option of renting out their unit and splitting the profit with MGM.
 Starting in 2007, hundreds of buyers filed suit against the property, alleging misleading sales pitches and income that was lower than expected.

 History

 Part of the property was previously occupied by the MGM Grand Adventures Theme Park, which was built just northeast of the MGM Grand resort; both opened in 1993.
 On December 5, 2002, MGM Mirage announced that it had partnered with Turnberry Associates to build a condominium and hotel complex on the property, following the closure of the theme park earlier that year.
 The project was part of an ongoing trend to build luxury condominiums in Las Vegas.
 Turnberry had previously developed the Turnberry Place condominium project, also located near the Las Vegas Strip.

 Unit sales for the condo-hotel project, known then as The Residences at MGM Grand, began in early 2004.
 The property could accommodate up to six towers, and the ultimate number of towers was dependent on sales.
 A total of three towers was ultimately decided upon.

 Construction of the first tower was underway later in 2004, near the corner of Harmon Avenue and Koval Lane.
 Construction of the second tower was expected to begin in early 2005.
 Excavation for the final tower was underway in September 2005, three months earlier than initially planned.
 Construction began early after more than half of the tower's 576 units were sold.
 The first tower was topped off on October 7, 2005, and was opened in May 2006.
 The second tower was finished later that year, and the third was scheduled to open in July 2007.